rsandoz/radiothermostat/README.md

 # radiothermostat
 Simple jQuery code for CT50, CT80, 3M50

+Edit the ip addresses of your themostats at the bottom in the ready fn.
-run this with chrome and pass the arguement --disable-web-security, otherwise do as you wish with this code
+Run this with chrome and pass the arguement --disable-web-security, otherwise do as you wish with this code.